Programme: Weekend MBA 2021

 Infrastructure is at a critical point.
 Ensuring continuous investment during uncertainty, understanding the infrastructure needs in the post COVID world, the implications and impact of EU Exit on skills and funding, as well as aligning with government carbon mandates and the Net Zero vision.

 In what way is remaining connected to your alumni network important to you?

 I met great people at the programme and in the process made some good friends.
 Although we have stayed in touch, catching up from time to time, this peer network has been the first point of contact to ask for advice, discuss ideas and celebrate our successes.
-Furthermore, having access to the wider Imperial College alumni network is quite compelling, and a benefit not many Business Schools can offer.
+Furthermore, having access to the wider Imperial alumni network is quite compelling, and a benefit not many business schools can offer.